 Now, what does diabetes do?
 It damages nerves AND blood vessels in the body.
 It does so through high blood sugar levels.
 Also, the smaller the blood vessels are, the sooner diabetes will affect them.
 And since blood vessels that go to the penis are very small, you see where this is going, right?

 If you have diabetes, it might (and probably will) affect your erections, especially if the diabetes is not very well controlled.
 In fact, multiple studies suggest that ED rates in men with diabetes are two to three times higher than the general population.
 The onset of ED also tends to occur at a much younger age (some studies suggest 10-15 years earlier) than in men without diabetes.

-One more component that has to be present for quality erections (and is also frequently decreased in men with diabetes) is testosterone level.
-Testosterone is a male hormone which contributes to a healthy sexual function in men including both erection quality and libido (sexual desire).
-It tends to be lower in men with type 2 diabetes, and seems to be fairly normal in men with type 1 diabetes (we shall discuss it in more detail in one of the upcoming posts).
+One more component that has to be present for quality erections (and is frequently decreased in men with diabetes) is testosterone level.
+Testosterone is a male hormone that contributes to a healthy sexual function in men, including both erection quality and libido (sexual desire).
+It tends to be lower in men with type 2 diabetes, and seems to be fairly normal in men with type 1 diabetes.